pepegar/courses-and-presentations/slides-md/presentations/tla/tla-intro.md

-Thank to my **amazing colleages** that didn't need formal verification to understand this, and helped me with actual examples of how the previous model could fail, and be fixed,
+Thank to my **amazing colleages** that didn't need formal verification to understand this, and helped me with actual examples of how the previous model could fail, and be fixed.

+Find the slides at https://github.com/pepegar/courses-and-presentations/blob/main/slides/presentations/tla/tla-intro.pdf

 [^1]: <https://lamport.azurewebsites.net/tla/amazon-excerpt.html>
 [^2]: <https://awsmaniac.com/how-formal-methods-helped-aws-to-design-amazing-services/>